EmielM/blackcoffee/README.md

         if node instanceof macro.Op and (op = operators[node.operator])
             macro.csToNode("(a).#{op}(b)").subst {a: node.first, b: node.second}

+# Next, we'd have to define the `add/sub/mult` methods for the types that we'll
+# be working with in a `delegateArithmetic` section.
+Array::add = (other) -> 42 # do something smart here instead
+Number::sub = (other) -> -42
+# etc...

-# this uses regular javascript operators:
+# So, now this uses regular javascript operators:
 eq 7, 3+4
 eq "3,45,6", [3,4]+[5,6]

 delegateArithmetic ->
-    # this uses the arithmetic methods defined on the prototypes:
+    # And this uses the arithmetic methods defined on the prototypes:
     eq [3,4,5], [1,2,3]+2
     eq 20, [1,2,3]*[2,3,4]
     eq [1,0,1], [3,2,4]-[2,0,3]